Skip to main content

 What is the annual percentage rate (APR)?

-• Closing costs: Expenses associated with closing the loan.
+• Closing costs – Fees associated with finalizing the financing.

-• Other fees: Additional costs such as service fees or annual fees.
+• Other fees – Additional expenses like service or annual fees.

-No, the APR is not the same as the interest rate.
-While the interest rate represents the cost of borrowing the principal amount, the APR includes all associated costs, such as fees.
-The APR provides a more comprehensive view of the total cost of the loan.
+APR is more comprehensive than the interest rate.
+While the interest rate covers only the cost of borrowing, APR includes all associated fees, giving a clearer picture of the total loan cost.

 Did this answer your question?